Business leaders make their predictions for ones to watch in 2025. Find out more

 blog

-UCAS extra: Who is it for and how do you use it?
+UCAS Extra: Who is it for and how do you use it?

 By Cara Fielder.
 Published 25 February 2022.
-Last updated 8 March 2024.
+Last updated 26 February 2025.

-• You must have rejected all of the offers that you received
+• rejected any offers that you received

 In other words, you must have applied to five universities but have no open applications or offers in your account.